How Do I Clean Up, Transform, and Load Data into Power BI?

 Step-2: Clean the Data

-Power BI offers a variety of tools to clean up messy data, such as removing duplicates, filtering out irrelevant rows, and sorting data by different criteria.
+To clean data in Power BI, you can employ a variety of tools, such as removing duplicates, filtering out irrelevant rows, and sorting data by different criteria.

 Step-3: Transform the Data